jamesroberts/fastwsgi/performance_benchmarks/PERFORMANCE.md

 A set of "Hello World" benchmarks comparing FastWSGI's performance to other popular WSGI servers.

-All benchmarks were performed with [wrk](https://github.com/wg/wrk).
+All benchmarks were performed with [wrk](https://github.com/wg/wrk) on Ubuntu 20.04 with an Intel i9 9900k CPU.

 - 8 threads
 - 100 concurrent connections